FAQ

 Once a fire starts, it can spread at a speed of just over 14.29 miles per hour, depending on fuel, heat, and oxygen supply.
 Fuel, weather and topography often determine whether a fire dissipates or blazes through thousands of acres.
-One estimate is that it takes a wildfire 6 – 8 minutes to pass over a property and then down the street.
+One estimate is that it takes a wildfire 6 – 8 minutes to pass through a residential property.

-When it comes to wildfires, roofs and exterior siding are the most vulnerable due to their prolonged exposure to the elements, specifically embers during wildfires.
+When it comes to wildfires, roofs, eaves, and exterior siding are the most vulnerable due to their prolonged exposure to the elements, specifically embers during wildfires.

 Stucco doesn’t actually burn, however it has what’s called a spalling effect which causes the trapped oxygen within the porosity of the stucco to explode, thus leaving what is behind it (usually wood) to burn.